teknoman117/ts-x86-emulator/readme.md

 Q: Why is the text console so slow?

-A: I tried my best to emulate the experience of using the board over a serial console.
-It calculates the print speed from the baudrate of the serial console. running "console /p:2 /s:115200" will speed it up significantly, as the default baudrate is 9600.
+A: By default it tries to emulate experience of using the board over a serial console.
+It calculates the print speed from the uart's divisor register.
+Running "console /p:2 /s:115200" (or with any baudrate greater than ~9600) will disable throttling

 Q: How do I copy files to the VM?